-All graduate mindfulness courses are offered to those who have completed an 8-week basic or foundation mindfulness course.
-All graduate courses meet once a week for 4 weeks, and class time ranges from 2-2.5 hours.
-There is no required orientation session for the graduate courses.
-Any necessary class materials or handouts will be provided and outside readings may be strongly recommended.
-Click here to view a list of graduate courses that may be offered in the near future!
+Advanced courses meet once a week for 4-8 weeks, and class time ranges from 1 to 1.5 hours.
+There is no required orientation session for the advanced courses.
+Any necessary class materials or handouts will be provided, and outside readings may be recommended.

 John Orr is an interfaith teacher, retreat leader, meditator, and chanter.
 Ordained as a monk in the Theravada Buddhist tradition, John spent eight years in the 1970s training in Thailand and India.
 Drawing from an inclusive range of wisdom teachings, John’s work supports individual growth and exploration while deepening awareness of non-duality and how spiritual practices impact our individual and collective lives.

 Known for his kind understanding and non-judgmental approach, John has been teaching meditation and leading workshops and retreats around the country since 1980.
 He is the guiding teacher of the New Hope Sangha based in Durham, North Carolina.
 John is retired from the faculty of Duke University and presently lives outside of Asheville.

 Orr, J. (n.d.).
 Home.
 John Orr Meditation; WordPress.
 Retrieved April 26, 2022, from https://johnorrmeditation.com/